A guide to creating your SEO strategy

 3 Steps to Formulating an SEO Strategy

 Taking these three steps will help you create a broad SEO strategy and put you in a good place to build your organic traffic, and, in turn, your website conversions.

 - Off-page SEO

-This page provides general guidelines for getting started on each of these aspects and helps you create a strategy that’s tailor-made to your business needs.
+These guidelines will help you get started on each of these aspects and create an SEO strategy that’s tailor-made to your business needs.

 Keyword research plays an important role in both.
-Your content is unlikely to be well-ranked if it does not contain the right keywords.
+Your content is unlikely to rank well on search engine results pages (SERPs) if it does not contain the right keywords.
 It’s important to incorporate keywords into your content in a natural fashion, and avoid keyword stuffing.

 - Understand your customers and their wants and needs